 As of today, The reservation for this event is full now.
 Thank you so much for having an interest in attending our spring jazz night.
 We are planning to hold an another jazz & dinner session in the summer again.
 Hope many of you can join us.
 Thank you!
 (5/3, 2019)

 I worked as a holistic chef for David Cho's spring yoga retreat at Hidden Villa in Los Altos last weekend.
 This is my 3rd year in a row, and it has been always a great learning experience for me.

-This beautiful retreat center has a wonderful commercial kitchen that any chef ever has dreamed of.
-There are huge 6 gas stove tops and 2 large ovens, a huge flat-top grill, and an entire table of cutting board.
+This beautiful retreat center has a wonderful commercial kitchen that every chef has dreamed of.
+There are 6 huge gas stove tops and 2 large ovens, a huge flat-top grill, and an entire cutting board table.
 On top of that, there is another fully equipped gas stove and a sink in the corner just for the vegan use...
 I still remember when I first had set foot in the kitchen, I was totally speechless.
 So excited and thankful for giving me the opportunity of being a conductor of this lovely kitchen.
 I felt like I got wings that I could do anything.
 And it was true.
 We were able to create so many magic on the plates.

 Since it was a spring detox retreat, I used a lot of vegetables and grains that help to detox and nourish the body.
 According to TCM (traditional Chinese medicine), Spring corresponds with liver and gallbladder.
 The liver is one of the most critical organs which plays like the role of a chemical refinery plant for the body.
 All the toxic food including food additives, pesticide residue, and unwasted oil we happen to eat daily get detoxified by our liver so our purified blood can circulate in the body.